soaib1415/soaib1415/README.md

 - 👋 Hi, I’m @soaib1415
-- 👀 I’m interested in .Net Platform
+- 👀 I’m interested in Code Cracking
-- 🌱 I’m currently C# MVC SQL J QUERY
+- 🌱 I’m currently Python
 -  💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...